 1. A DUI Conviction Can Result in Suspension or Revocation of Your License

 The first thing to be aware of is that in most states, it is mandatory to suspend your driving privileges for prespecified periods of time after being charged with a DUI.
-You might be wondering how this would affect your car insurance, but the answer is very simple really.
+You might be wondering how this would affect your most expensive car insurance, but the answer is very simple really.
 If your license is suspended, your car insurance will not cover you if you get behind the wheel.
 Until your license is reinstated, you will not find any insurance that will cover you as the driver of a vehicle.

 2. When Eligible to Drive Again Insurance Rates Will Go Up